-Victoria Kelley's interest in understanding the past through its material culture dates back to early passions for both history and design.
-She studied Modern History at Trinity College, Oxford, and Design History at the Royal College of Art / Victoria and Albert Museum.
-She returned to the RCA and V&A to study for her doctorate.
+She studied for her BA in Modern History at Trinity College, Oxford, and MA in the History of Design at the Royal College of Art / Victoria and Albert Museum.
+She returned to the RCA / V&A to study for her doctorate.

 - +44 (0) 1634 888 702